abeldemoz/programming-articles/2025/deterministic-testing-in-swift-concurrency.md

 }
 ```

-While this may seem like it would lead to incorrect behaviour, it shouldn't impact the results of our tests as we're only concerned about ensuring the task is finished before reaching our test assertions, not the priority of the task.
+While this may seem like it would lead to incorrect behavior, it shouldn't impact the results of our tests as we're only concerned about ensuring the task is finished before reaching our test assertions, not the priority of the task.
 In addition, if you want to ensure that the tasks in your production code are running with a specific priority, you can assert the value of `log` in your tests as it will contain correct priority.

 ## Mutex Alternatives

 Apple's Mutex isn't supported on all OS versions, so you may want to create your own type which is backwards compatible.
 I'll provide two alternatives:
 1. recreate the Mutex type
-2. use [Grand Central Dispatch](https://developer.apple.com/documentation/DISPATCH) to synchronise access to integers and arrays
+2. use [Grand Central Dispatch](https://developer.apple.com/documentation/DISPATCH) to synchronize access to integers and arrays

 ### LegacyMutex